tmgg/kettle-sdk-java/README.md

 - startJob: Start a job
 - executeJob: Execute (prepare and start) a specific job
 - jobStatus: Get the status of a job
+- jobImage: Generate a PNG image of a job

+## done for kettle carte plugin
+- getRepObjects
+- deleteRepObject
+- uploadRepObject

 ## todo